Fomitopsis pinicola

 Fomitopsis pinicola, is a stem-decay fungus.
 Its conk (fruit body) is known as the red-belted conk or red-belted bracket.
 The species is common throughout temperate Eurasia.
 It is a decay fungus that serves as a small-scale disturbance agent in coastal rainforest ecosystems.
 It influences stand structure and succession in temperate rainforests.
 It performs essential nutrient cycling functions in forests.
-As well as a key producer of brown rot residues that are stable soil components in coniferous forest ecosystems.
+It is also a key producer of brown rot residues that are stable soil components in coniferous forest ecosystems.

 Taxonomy

 There is currently a splitting of F. pinicola occurring to isolate distinct species that have all previously been classified as F. pinicola.
 DNA analysis supports splitting F. pinicola into three groups- F. pinicola, F. mounceae, and F. schrenkii.
 Fomitopsis pinicola is found in Europe and Asia, F. mounceae is on the east coast of the US, west coast of the US and midwestern US, and F. schrenkii is found at higher elevations in the latitude of the Rocky Mountains, from Canada to central Mexico.